-The infectiously happy doctor who’s gone viral for dancing with kids being treated for cancer, tells SurvivorNet he’s just “doing the same things I do to take care of myself to take care of them on a personal level, and make sure they’re OK.”
+The infectiously happy doctor who went viral for dancing with kids in cancer treatment, tells SurvivorNet he’s just “doing the same things I do to take care of myself to take care of them on a personal level, and make sure they’re OK.”

 “All I do is listen to music at home.
 It soothes my mind and relaxes me after the day,” adds Tony Adkins, a pediatric neurosurgery physician’s assistant who sees patients at CHOC Children’s Hospital in Orange, Calif.Read More